ai/evil-blocks/README.md

 4. **Bind block events**.
 Find, bind listeners and remove all methods with name like `on event`.
 5. **Bind window and body events**.
 Find, bind listeners and remove all methods with name like `event on window` or `event on body`.
 6. **Bind elements events**.
-Find, bind listeners and remove all methods with name like `event on CHILD`.
+Find, bind listeners and remove all methods with name like `event on child`.

 You can add you own filter to `evil.block.filters`.
 Most filters should be added after first filter to not been called on already initialized blocks.

 Let’s write filter, which will initialize blocks only when they become to be visible.